 The best NoSQL database options for the enterprise

-The NoSQL database market has become a crowded space in recent years as companies compete for a growing developer desire for highly scalable and flexible storage to deal with the proliferation of unstructured data and increasingly complex web applications.
-As a result the NoSQL market is expected to reach $4.2 billion globally by 2020, according to Allied Market Research.
+NoSQL databases are growing in popularity, as developers search for scalable and flexible storage that can handle the proliferation of unstructured data and increasingly complex web applications.
+According to Allied Market Research, the NoSQL market is expected to hit $4.2 billion (£3.1 billion) globally by 2020.

-The predicted demise of SQL still hasn't come to pass, and industry giants Oracle, Microsoft and IBM still dominate the database management system (DBMS) market.
-There are however now a range of NoSQL alternatives to the established SQL vendors.
-Here's our pick of them, in no particular order:
+SQL databases retain the bulk of the market, and industry giants Oracle, Microsoft and IBM still dominate the landscape, but a range of NoSQL alternatives have emerged to challenge the established vendors.
+Here's our pick of the best, in no particular order.